shreytheshreyas/tp/docs/UserGuide.md

 **Q**: How long does it take to get up and running?

 **A**: Once you have the JAR file downloaded, you can run `java -jar ezmanager.jar` in the terminal at the specific folder the JAR file is stored and you have begun.

+---
+<div style="page-break-after: always;"></div>

 ## 6. Command Summary